Karol-Wisniewski/Kvitter/README.md

-# Kvitter - a Twitter-like social media project
+# Kvitter - a Twitter-like social media project, using MQTT and WebSocket for live chat

 # Frontend: